TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

       to your cluster's specifications for SLURM settings.
 See [here](#process-specific-parameters) for details.
 Parameters of processes you are not running will be ignored (you can leave them as they are).

-    - Set `run_locally` variable to true if you want to run the pipeline on your local machine (not recommended for most applications).
+    - Change `run_locally` variable to true if you want to run the pipeline on your local machine (**not recommended** for most applications).

+    - Change `save_all_bams` variable to true if you want to keep all BAM files produced along the pipeline (usually **not recommended**, especially when working with many files).
+If you only want the final result, leave it to false.

 5. Run the pipeline using:
    ````